cole21771/MSOESuperMileageServer-V2/README.md

 ### Dev Tasks
 - [ ] Convert the application to a PWA

+### Location Stuffs
+- [ ] Decide on how the location will be shown and where to access the Map
+- [ ] Find a Angular 5 Google Maps library
+- [ ] Create LocationService

 ### Review Data
 - [ ] Lots of stuff